Welcome to the MUSIC GAME JAM, a game jam where you create a music-related game in one weekend!

 Are teams allowed?

 Yes!
+If you need a team, you can form one here on CrowdForge!
 I especially encourage teams to reach out to indie songwriters, composers, and other musicians to collaborate.
-For finding musicians, I recommend using our community tab, asking musicians on Bandcamp, Soundcloud or Reddit, or just asking your friends!
+For finding musicians, try asking around on Bandcamp, Soundcloud or Reddit, or just asking your friends!

 Can I use music or songs that were made before the start of the game jam?

 You may use songs or other music that were created prior to the jam start date, but you must make note of this on your itch.io game page and give appropriate credits.
-This will also disqualify you from the 'Music' voting category, unless it is a cover of the original song/music that was recorded/created after the jam start date.
+If you do so, please opt-out from the 'Music' voting category when you submit, unless it is a cover of the original song/music that was recorded/created after the jam start date.

 Can I use other peoples' work in my game?